 One or both of us are divorced - may we still be married in Church?
 The Church of England permits the re-marriage of divorcees under very strict guidelines which the Rector must follow, this process involves a series of meetings where the rector will have to ask some very personal questions with regards the break up of the previous marriage and family response to the "new" relationship, care of any children and the reasons for wishing to have your wedding in church.
 It is not something we undertake lightly and therefore is something that takes both time and careful/prayerful consideration on both our behalf and yours.

 How much does it cost?
 Most of the church fees are set centrally by the Church Commissioners and are changed on January 1st each year.
-The figures for 2017 are shown below:
+The figures are shown below.

 |Service only (incl Banns fee & Marriage certificate) ||£484||£503|